sagemath/trac_to_gh/Issue 3317.md

 # Issue 3317: a citation system for Sage components

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3317

 Original creator: mhampton